permEzone - regenerating farming communities through permaculture training

 MEL-Advisor, Sheena Shah visited Kisa West in November for a final review and evaluation of the project, with a small group of five farmers.
 She collected these stories from the farmers during this visit.

-Farmer Francis Omondi Francis showed us how re-designing his garden beds that now include pathways and swales attributed towards more production.
+Francis showed us how re-designing his garden beds that now include pathways and swales attributed towards more production.
 He has harvested much of the rain water through different swales.
 His farm is normally very dry but now harnessing this energy that he is receiving will keep his land more moist and the different designs will allow for the water to penetrate deep in his land to allow water to ‘slow, sink and spread’ which he has understood very well.
-It was truly an adventure walking around his farm and jumping over the swales to get to all parts of his land. |
+It was truly an adventure walking around his farm and jumping over the swales to get to all parts of his land.

 He grows a variety of different crops from kale, spinach, black nightshade, arrowroot, cassava, local indigenous greens, beans, soya beans and maize and boasts an array of bananas which he has sold this season.
 He has some good cover crops around the trees which is super to see how moist and nutrient rich his soil is.
 He has also built a scarecrow to distract the birds from attacking his crop and keeps some poultry.